Williams FW26

 The Williams FW26 is a Formula One racing car designed and built by Williams Grand Prix Engineering for the 2004 Formula One season.
-Known for its iconic "walrus nose", the car was driven by Ralf Schumacher, Juan Pablo Montoya, Antônio Pizzonia and Marc Gené.
+Known for its distinctive "walrus nose", the car was driven by Ralf Schumacher, Juan Pablo Montoya, Antônio Pizzonia and Marc Gené.
 It was also the last Williams designed under Patrick Head's supervision.

 Design

 Patrick Head supervised the FW26's development with the aim of being on the pace immediately, whilst his design team, which also contained Gavin Fisher and Antonia Terzi among others, came up with a revolutionary aerodynamics package.
 The car's "walrus nose" featured a short, stubby nose cone connected to the front wing by sloping vertical spars which allowed more airflow to the underside.
 To further maximise said airflow, the car also featured a twin-keel front suspension, pioneered by Sauber and also used by McLaren and Jordan.